-It’s impossible to disrupt our bias all the time, because it’s human nature.
+It’s impossible to disrupt our biases all the time because it’s human nature.
 The best and most effective way to fight racial inequity is to DISMANTLE it systemically.
 Systemic solutions address root issues by eliminating the way systems create and perpetuate racially inequitable outcomes.
 When we put race-explicit, outcome-oriented structure in place, we change theContinue reading “3 Steps to Building an Antiracist Organization”

 Leaders often feel guilty when they decide to terminate an employee.
 You are unhappy with the performance of an employee, but you have difficulty deciding if and when to terminate that employee.
 This leads to stress and anxiety for you and continued poor performance by the employee.
 One simple and powerful question to ask yourselfContinue reading “Are they unwilling or unable?”